BertrandCaron/jhove/PDF-hul-Messages-2.md

 > Fonts exist, but are not displayed; ...

 ### Details
 This is just a message to say that font information is available but not reported.
-The configuration needs to be changed to see the font information.
+The configuration needs to be changed to see the font information (See Remediation)

 * Type: InfoMessage
 * Source location: [PdfModule.java L2524-L2525](https://github.com/openpreserve/jhove/blob/integration/jhove-modules/pdf-hul/src/main/java/edu/harvard/hul/ois/jhove/module/PdfModule.java#L2524-L2525)